SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 - Supports Realtime, Scheduled and Developer API modes
 - Open source, available in code and managed package form.
 - Managed package has passed Salesforce Security Review and is Aloha enabled (does not consume app, tab limits)
+- ** NEW ** Supports Custom Metadata, rollups can be included in Change Sets and Packages for easier deployment

 Please refer to the blog posts below for more detailed information.